 Using SSL with CDNs

-As of IMS v6.0.15, you may specify CDN URLs for secure (SSL) pages.
+You may specify CDN URLs for secure (SSL) pages.
 This is performed similarly:

 Note that the SSL URLs may be of a different form to the unencrypted ones: check with your CDN provider.